Step by step instructions on how to create a miniature Christmas village display with thrifty money saving tips. Kids young and old will love it!

-Slowly my little village grew and grew until it became this lovely town full of family memories.
+Slowly my little Christmas village display grew and grew until it became this lovely town full of family memories.

-We store the village in tubs marked specifically for this purpose and keep them in our storage building outside.
+We keep the village in large storage tubs marked specifically for this purpose in our storage building outside.

 Before we had these bookcases by the front door our village was wider and longer, but now it has been “downsized” to fit into the space right inside our front door.

 Over the years we have developed a system to all the madness that is our way of greeting visitors and family alike into our home.
-Here’s Tim to tell you all about it!
+Here’s my DIY husband Tim to tell you how to create the perfect Christmas village display!

 150 many years of doing this we really don’t need the instructions anymore, but it still makes me chuckle that at one point we needed them.